Ready to say “I do”

 You do not want to play travel agent yourself!
 Nothing is worse than having to explain to your guests about cancellation penalties, insurance, flight times, etc. and you should not be handling your guests credit cards — it’s actually in violation of TICO rules.
 We, the registrant travel agent, must make disclosures to our customers who are paying about terms and conditions of sale, cancellation penalties, required documentation, insurance, etc. The group booking tool and dedicated travel agent is the best way to avoid problems as there are many tricky legal implications of not disclosing required information.

 How does everyone know to contact the travel agent?

-We will create a customized website for the bride and groom to share with their guests by word-of-mouth, email, or phone.
+We will create a customized website for the bride and groom at no cost to you to share with your guests by word-of-mouth, email, or phone.
 We can also provide business cards to hand out.
 The assigned agent’s extension is clearly marked on the custom website.
 In case of agent’s taking time off, most agents will work with a “buddy,” but using the online tool is the best way do it.

 Can we book online?